 In spite of (or perhaps, because of) the crowds, the atmosphere is jolly and welcoming, and there’s lots to keep kids busy in addition to just running around outside.
 A number of playgrounds are scattered throughout the park with climbing nets, slides, swings and more, and there’s a small pellet dispenser near the pond where kids can feed the ducks and fish.

-1 Great Place to Stay: Meridiano Sur Petit Hotel
+1 Great Place to Stay in Santiago with Kids: Meridiano Sur Petit Hotel

 Family-run Meridiano Sur Petit Hotel is utterly charming and a wonderful place to stay.
-Located in the neighborhood of Providencia, this once weary old townhouse has been transformed into a bright eight-bedroom bolthole.
-Each room is named after a region in Chile and there’s a generous family room that can sleep up to four people.
-There are also two cozy living rooms, a library and a terrace.
+Located in the neighborhood of Providencia, this once weary old townhouse is now a bright eight-bedroom bolthole.
+Each room boasts the name of a region in Chile.
+Among them, a generous family room that can sleep up to four people.
+In addition, enjoy two cozy living rooms, a library and a terrace.

 Located in El Barrio Yungay, in the old town, is this “French Barber Shop.”
-Don’t let the name deceive you, however.
+But don’t let the name deceive you.
 This is a fabulously quirky restaurant that sits alongside and above a traditional barber’s salon.
 Tables are spread throughout a handful of bright rooms and cozy nooks and the walls are covered in framed posters, gilt-edged mirrors and an eclectic selection of memorabilia, including wooden bird cages and old crockery.
 Vintage lamps stand in corners and old chandeliers hang from above.

 The extensive menu includes a small section for kids (mine had hamburgers when we visited) and the food is good.
-Service, however, is not snappy so be prepared to wait and arrive early to grab a table.
+Service, however, is not snappy so arrive early to grab a table.
 Find out more: https://www.boulevardlavaud.cl/